Course Listing

 - Peterborough

-An examination of the strengths and limitations of the major perspectives that have informed the study of international development.
+An examination of the strengths and limitations of the major perspectives that have informed the study of global justice and development.
 Selected case studies and monographs are used to illustrate theory-building, analytical models, and sound empirical research.
-Prerequisite: IDST 1001H and 1002H (or 1000Y) or 4.0 university credits or permission of instructor.
+Prerequisite: GDST-IDST 1001H and 1002H or 4.0 university credits or permission of instructor.
+Equivalent to IDST 2000Y.

 -